raganwald-deprecated/homoiconic/2008-11-23/recursive_combinators.md

 What Combinators Teach Us About Refactoring Methods
 ===

+In previous commits, we have met some of [Combinatory Logic](http://en.wikipedia.org/wiki/Combinatory_logic)'s most interesting combinators like the [Kestrel](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown), [Thrush](http://github.com/raganwald/homoiconic/tree/master/2008-10-30/thrush.markdown), [Cardinal](http://github.com/raganwald/homoiconic/tree/master/2008-10-31/songs_of_the_cardinal.markdown "Songs of the Cardinal"), [Quirky Bird](http://github.com/raganwald/homoiconic/tree/master/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown "Quirky Birds and Meta-Syntactic Programming"), and [Bluebird](http://github.com/raganwald/homoiconic/tree/master/2008-11-07/from_birds_that_compose_to_method_advice.markdown "Aspect-Oriented Programming in Ruby using Combinator Birds").
+Today we are going to learn how combinators can help us separate the general form of an algorithm like "divide and conquer" from its specific concrete steps.

+> As explained in [Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown), the practice of nicknaming combinators after birds was established in Raymond Smullyan's amazing book [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0192801422).
+In this book, Smullyan explains combinatory logic and derives a number of important results by presenting the various combinators as songbirds in a forest.
+Since the publication of the book more than twenty years ago, the names he gave the birds have become standard nicknames for the various combinators.

-Consider the method `#sum_sqaures`: It sums the squares of a tree of numbers, represented as a nested list.
+Consider the method `#sum_squares`: It sums the squares of a tree of numbers, represented as a nested list.

 	def sum_squares(value)
 	  if value.kind_of?(Enumerable)